-The original recipe is from Food and Family Spring 2007, a magazine put out by Kraft.
+The original Raisin Bran Cookies recipe is from Food and Family Spring 2007, a magazine put out by Kraft.
 I’d planned to make these with some sort of healthier whole grain flour, but I didn’t make it to the store and ended up using all-purpose.
 What I did change was the amount of coconut and the amount of vanilla.
 I also cut the recipe in half and added a handful of currants to part of the batter and a handful of chocolate chips to the other part.
-My favorites were the ones with the chocolate chips, and they did live up to the “crunchy” in the title.
+My favorites are the ones with the chocolate chips, and they do up to the “crunchy” in the title.

 - 1/2 teaspoon salt